 Board Your Train

 Station agents and train crews will direct you where to board the train.
 Once on board, you may freely walk through the entire train (except cabooses).

 We do not guarantee that a group will be able to sit together, unless you are ticketed for a First Class car.
 To increase your chances of sitting together, arrive early and board as a group.
-If you arrive together and line up as a group before boarding, our Car Hosts will seat you together if possible, but saving seats for passengers who are not present is not permitted.
+Saving seats for passengers who are not present is not permitted.

 Baby strollers are not allowed.
 The aisles of the vintage cars are narrow, there is limited space in the vestibules of the coaches to park them, and the train will be crowded, so please do not bring a stroller on board.